-The answer to this burning question really depends on your particular needs and what you consider to be most important.
-The best fan for you may be the one that is closest to the ceiling, or that runs very quiet, or provides the most light...or any combination of criteria.
+The answer depends on your particular needs and what you consider to be most important.
+The best flush mounted fan for you may be the one that is closest to the ceiling (see the above examples), or that runs very quiet, or provides the most light...or any combination of criteria.
 So we have chosen several flush mount fans that we consider the best in several categories so you can decide which is the best hugger fan for your particular needs.
 If something is missing here, please feel free to give us a call or send me an email so that I can add an additional category that may be important to you.
 Send Email To: email@example.com

 Don't see anything you like?
 View All Hugger Fans Here!